nuafal/uptime-monitor-automation/README.md

 ```

 The system consists of two autonomous daemons:
-1.  **The Watchdog (Python):** Monitors HTTP endpoints every 5 minutes.
+1.  **The Watchdog (Javascript):** Monitors HTTP endpoints every 5 minutes.
 If a service (e.g., website, API) goes down, it triggers an instant alert to a Discord channel via Webhook.
 2.  **The Safety Net (Bash):** Runs nightly at 00:00.
 It compresses critical project files and uploads them securely to an AWS S3 bucket for disaster recovery.

 ## 🚀 Features